numirias/pytest-json-report/README.md

 }

 ```
 See the pytest documentation on [`_pytest.runner.TestReport`](https://docs.pytest.org/en/latest/writing_plugins.html#_pytest.runner.TestReport) for details on what the keys of the test result objects mean.
-Note that `(path, line, domain)` is the `TestReport.location` tuple.
+Note that `(path, lineno, domain)` is the `TestReport.location` tuple.

 ## Similar tools